 She said she wanted to become an Occupational Therapist at ten-years-old when she watched her grandmother in the hospital with a brain tumor that led to a stroke.

 “In the short months she had with us she worked with an Occupational Therapist and even at 10- years-old that was the career that stuck out to me in the hospital, was the person who was helping her be more independent.
-She wanted to be able to put her make up.
+She wanted to be able to put on her makeup.
 That was important to her and she learned how to do it before she left.
 So I thought what joy that profession got to bring to her life and I want to be able to do that for others,” Hines said.

 Doctor Steed said as Baby Boomers age, more Occupational Therapists will be needed.
 LSU Health Shreveport is in the approval process to gain a doctorate degree program in Occupational Therapy.